black russian terrier, Dog Breeds, dogs

 MEDIUM: Regular brushing during the week is needed to keep the coat in top shape.
 The coat should be trimmed throughout the year.

 Professional grooming every 6 weeks is recommended because the hair can grow as long as 6 inches.
-You need to
+You need to .
+Remove or trim the hair inside the ears and between the paw pads.

 Don’t Miss:

 If you maintain regular brushing and trimming, the BRT will shed minimally, unless it’s the time of year when the undercoat sheds heavily.
-The nails are susceptible to cracking, so cut them when necessary.
+The nails are susceptible to cracking, so cut them when necessary. and clean the ears as part of your grooming routine.

 Health Problems